sebastiaanluca/php-pipe-operator/README.md

 ## About

-My name is Sebastiaan and I'm a freelance Laravel developer specializing in building custom Laravel applications.
-Check out my [portfolio][link-portfolio] for more information, [my blog][link-blog] for the latest tips and tricks, and my other [packages][link-packages] to kick-start your next project.
+My name is Sebastiaan and I'm a freelance back-end developer specializing in building custom Laravel web apps.
+Check out my [website][link-website] for more information and my other [packages][link-packages] to kick-start your next project.

 Have a project that could use some guidance?
 Send me an e-mail at [hello@sebastiaanluca.com][link-author-email]!

 [version-badge]: https://img.shields.io/packagist/v/sebastiaanluca/php-pipe-operator.svg?label=stable
 [license-badge]: https://img.shields.io/badge/license-MIT-informational.svg